monktastic/hackmd/spirituality/nonduality.md

 Because Brahman _transcends_ its appearances, it is eternally detached from (and indifferent to) them.
 In no-self realization, on the other hand, there is radical intimacy and interdependence.
 There is no transcendent space to fly off to: This Is It, and insofar as "you" means anything, you are precisely This.

 Read Thich Nhat Hanh's poem [Call Me By My True Names](https://www.parallax.org/mindfulnessbell/article/poem-please-call-me-by-my-true-names/) to get a deep sense of this intimacy.
-While the idea of "detachment" does appear in Buddhism, it never refers to oneself being separate from the world; it is about not fixating.
+While the idea of "detachment" does appear in Buddhism, it never refers to oneself being separate from the world; it is merely about not fixating.

 ### Different meanings of "unreality"